 From November through April, we gather monthly for talks and workshops on various aspects of mycology.
 Speakers, for example, have been professional mycologists, librarians, and forest managers.
 Their topics have included the Amanita species; unsung mycologist Beatrice Potter; and the ecological management of state forests.
 Workshops have focused on microscopy, cooking, and photography.
 Once in a while we screen a mushroom film, complete with the popcorn.
 Last year's winter offerings

 Members may use the comprehensive reference library in the Club room.
 These books target both amateur and professional mycologists.

-The Club publishes four bulletins annually.
+The Club publishes multiple bulletins annually.
 Every Bulletin summarizes mycology news in the media and publishes members' ruminations on diverse mycological topics.
 You'll also find book reviews; historical and scientific essays; and personal mushrooming accounts, all contributed by Club members.